TheFullStackFred/Vue-3-Js-project/README.md

-# A Vue.js template for Vite
+# This is my apu vue3 project.